Vincentqyw/LLMKit/README.md

 ## LLMKit Roadmap:

 ### LLMKit collects the most relevant and recent deep learning and machine learning GitHub repositories on a daily basis.
-### Analysis & Tool Building: The LLMKit team analyzes the collected repositories and builds essential tools to aid AI development.
+### Analysis & Tool Building: The LLMKit analyzes the collected repositories and builds essential tools to aid AI development.
 ### World-Changing Tools: In the final stage, we create powerful, groundbreaking tools using the knowledge and experience gained from the previous stages, striving to change the world through AI-driven solutions.

 ## Getting Started